ananyaabd/data-science-bootcamp-7/README.md

 # data-science-bootcamp-7
-My data portfolio for data analyst role
+This is my data portfolio from the data science bootcamp at DataRockie School.

-## what did I learn from this bootcamp
+## What are the skills and knowledge I gained from this bootcamp?

-I learn a lot of stuff related to data science skills.
-This bootcamp
+I gained a lot of knowledge about data science skills in this bootcamp, which has 10 sprints.

 - Intro to data science
 - Spreadsheets
 - Database (SQL)
-- R Programing
+- R Programming
 - Data Transformation
 - Data Visualization
 - Essential Statistics for Data Analyst